stonemjs/docs/src/docs/essentials/incoming-event.md

 })
 ```

 You **must** use the `afterConfigure()` hook to register these middlewares, because the adapter is resolved **at runtime**, not statically.
-That’s part of Stone.js’s continuum flexibility: you can switch adapters dynamically — but it also means you must wait until the adapter is known to bind adapter-specific middleware.
+That’s part of Stone.js’s continuum flexibility: you can switch adapters dynamically, but it also means you must wait until the adapter is known to bind adapter-specific middleware.
 :::